-Although the expectation for the coming year is that the Company will continue to have net losses and make additional investments, its cash flows from operations and renewed credit facility is expected to be sufficient until December 31, 2025 based on the Company's forecast and the remediation options available.
+Although the expectation for the coming year is that the Company will continue to have net losses, breach its covenants and make additional investments, its cash flows from operations and funding received is expected to be sufficient for more than the next 12 months from the issuance of these consolidated financial statements, based on the Group's forecast and the remediation options available.
 Therefore, the consolidated financial statements have been prepared under the assumption that the Group operates on a going concern basis.